 The mentioned times in Google PSI are no longer estimates, and metrics like Time To First Byte actually matter now.
 If your server can’t handle the traffic, none of the tips below can help you.

 Remember, real world Field Data will be used for the Core Web Vitals assessment.
 So, if your website attracts international visitors, make sure to invest in a fast CDN as well.
-I’m a big fan of hosting providers that offer LiteSpeed and QUIC.cloud (because it’s crazy fast!), but Kinsta also offers fast hosting and a decent CDN, at very reasonable prices.
+I’m a big fan of hosting providers that aren’t built around caching (because it’s stable and crazy fast when done right) unlike companies that’re basically forcing you to use (their) caching mechanisms and/or CDN, like Kinsta.

 Don’t combine CSS/JS